phiresky/masters-thesis/content/5_experiments.md

 a box is hard for a single agent.
 The reward is the negative sum of the pairwise distances between the boxes.
 We run this task with four boxes and 10 agents.

-An example successful episode of the task is in @fig:assembly.
+An example of a successful episode of the task is in @fig:assembly.

 ![Example successful episode of the box assembly task (from [@gregor])](images/box-assembly.png){#fig:assembly}